 This policy relates to the potential radicalisation of pupils at our school.
 For guidance on specific terrorist incidents, please see our Invacuation, Lockdown and Evacuation Policy and procedures.

-Signed by:

-Headteacher Date:

-Chair of governors Date:
+Headteacher Date: October 2024 Chair of governors Date: October 2024

 Legal framework

 This policy has due regard to all relevant legislation and statutory guidance including, but not limited to, the following: